marlonmunoz/Retro_Fox_Runner-_p5/README.md

 - `d` = Fordward

 ## WARNINGS
 - The game has a glitch rendering that won't allow the game to progress.
-But you can get a taste of how the game turn to be.
-Give it a try.
+Ny recommendations as to how I can go about debugging this rendering issue, will be greatly welcome.